Health Maintenance Organization

 Why these acronyms matter

-When you understand the difference between these health insurance acronyms, you'll be able to make more informed financial decisions.
-In order to understand how much a potential visit or procedure will cost, you need to understand the language these health care plans are written in.
+When you understand the difference between these health insurance acronyms, you’ll be able to make more informed financial decisions.
+To understand how much a potential visit or procedure will cost, you need to understand the language these health care plans are written in, which includes healthcare acronyms.

 This knowledge can also help you figure out which plan fits you best.
 Do you like the freedom of seeing any doctor?
 Do you have a chronic condition that requires a large team of specialists?
 Do you only see your doctor for an annual physical?